Glendale, Kansas

 Glendale is an unincorporated community in Saline County, Kansas, United States.
 It is located approximately 15 mi northwest of Salina, along the Kansas and Oklahoma Railroad line, at the intersection of north Brookville and west Watkins roads, about 1.0 mi north of I-70.
-It is the only community lying within the boundaries of the Glendale Township.
-There are no businesses or services located at Glendale.

 Demographics

 As a part of Saline County, Glendale is a part of the Salina micropolitan area.

 Education

 The community is served by Twin Valley USD 240 public school district.